Medigap Plan F High Deductible

 Many Medicare beneficiaries have probably heard the news about first-dollar coverage plans.
 Beginning in 2020, all first-dollar coverage plans will be discontinued.
 This includes Plan C, Plan F & HDF.

 However, this change will not impact beneficiaries who are already enrolled in one of these plans.
 They’ll be grandfathered in, and the benefits will remain the same.
 You’ll continue to have zero out of pocket costs.

 Enrolling After 2020 if Your Medicare Eligible Prior to 2020

 Another important fact to note, beneficiaries that are considered Medicare “eligible” prior to 2020 can still enroll in one of the first-dollar coverage plans after 2020.

-Rumor has it, there is a new High Deductible Plan available starting in 2020.
-However, there’s been unconfirmed talk in the Medicare space about a new High Deductible Plan G.
+There is a new High Deductible Plan available starting in 2020, the new High Deductible Plan G.

 High deductible Plan G is going to be very similar to Plan F High Deductible.
 While coverage details aren’t official, we expect beneficiaries need to pay the deductible before coverage begins.